 occurs; otherwise the

-power and sleep keys and the lid switch are subject to
+takes when the power, reboot and sleep keys and the lid switch are triggered are subject

-not respect suspend blockers by default, but the power and
+switch does not respect suspend blockers by default, but the power and sleep keys

 Sets the size limit on the

 $XDG_RUNTIME_DIR runtime directory for each